Black & Blue Spring Salad with Honey-Roasted Pecans and Berry-Balsamic Vinaigrette is a fresh and flavorful salad that's perfect for spring.

 Directions

-- For the Honey-Roasted Pecans:Â Preheat oven to 350 degrees.
-Melt butter in a bowl then add honey and pecans.
-Toss to coat then spread out on a silpat or parchment paper-lined baking sheet and bake for 5-6 minutes, or until golden brown and fragrant (watch carefully so they don't burn.)
-Sprinkle lightly with salt then set aside and let cool completely (can be made ahead of time.)
+- Preheat oven to 350 degrees.
+Add butter to a small mixing bowl then add honey and pecans.
+Stir to coat then spread pecans out on a silpat or parchment paper-lined baking sheet and bake for 5-6 minutes, or until golden brown and fragrant (watch carefully so they don't burn).
+Sprinkle lightly with salt then set aside and let cool completely — can be made ahead of time.

-- For the Berry-Balsamic Vinaigrette: Add blackberries and sugar to a food processor or blender then process or blend until berries are crushed.
+- Add blackberries and sugar to a food processor or blender then process or blend until berries are crushed.
 Let sit for a minute then add remaining ingredients and process or blend until smooth.
-Set aside (can be made ahead of time.)
+Set aside — can be made ahead of time.

 I keep getting fooled by the almost-spring days we are having, too!
 I just know it’s got to get warm and stay that way soon, right?!
 Anyway, this salad looks fantastic.
 I love berries and blue cheese together.